Where to live in the Surrey Hills: A guide for buyers

 Shamley Green is one of the most sought-after villages for families searching for where to live in the Surrey Hills.

-A family-friendly village just 4 miles south of Guildford, Shamley Green comprises two village greens, a popular Arbuthnot Hall, great community spirit, and plenty of amenities including two schools.
+A family-friendly village just four miles south of Guildford, Shamley Green comprises two village greens, the popular Arbuthnot Hall, and plenty of amenities, including Wonersh & Shamley Green CofE Primary School and Longacre School.

-There are two pubs, The Red Lion and Bricklayers Arms, a coffee shop, hairdressers, a thriving village store with a post office, and a cricket club.
+There are two pubs, The Red Lion and The Bricklayers Arms, plus a coffee shop, hairdressers, a thriving village store with a post office, and a cricket club.

-Shamley Green is a ‘go-to’ for equestrian buyers with sandy soil, and there are plenty of period houses with stunning views.
+Community groups thrive, including amateur dramatics, a history society, and gardening and fitness clubs in the village hall.
+Shamley Green is also a favourite with equestrian buyers thanks to its sandy soil, and there are plenty of period houses with stunning views.

 Betchworth